kalyan926/FineTuning-using-QLORA/README.md

 ## Results of Training

-The training process demonstrated that the quantized LLAMA2 model with LoRA layers achieves performance close to that of the full-precision model.
-Training loss and validation loss were monitored throughout training to ensure the model's effectiveness.
-The reduced memory footprint and computational requirements facilitated efficient training on a single GPU.
+Throughout the training process, both training loss and validation loss were monitored to ensure the model's effectiveness.
+The results, as shown in the figure below, indicate a decrease in both training and validation loss over steps, suggesting that the model is neither underfitting nor overfitting but is well-generalized using the QLORA technique.
+The quantized LLAMA2 model with LoRA layers demonstrated performance close to that of the full-precision model.

 ![alt text](images/Trainingresult.png)

 ## Evaluation Using CodeBLEU

-The fine-tuned model's performance was evaluated using the codeBLEU metric, which assesses the quality of generated code completions based on factors like syntax correctness and semantic relevance.
-The results indicate that the QLORA-enhanced model performs competitively, showcasing its potential for practical applications in code generation tasks.
+The fine-tuned model's performance was evaluated using the codeBLEU metric, which assesses the quality of generated code completions based on factors like n-gram match, weighted n-gram match, syntax match and dataflow match.
+The codeBLEU score shown in the figure indicate that the QLORA-enhanced model performs competitively, showcasing its potential for practical applications in various tasks.

 ![alt text](images/codebleu_score.png)

 ## Conclusion

-This research demonstrates that the QLORA technique, combining model quantization with low-rank adaptation, offers a viable solution for fine-tuning large language models on limited hardware resources.
+This project demonstrates that the QLORA technique-combining model quantization with low-rank adaptation, offers a viable solution for fine-tuning large language models on limited hardware resources.
 By significantly reducing the number of trainable parameters and memory requirements, this approach enables efficient training while maintaining high performance.
-The successful application of QLORA to the LLAMA2 model for code completion tasks underscores its effectiveness and potential for broader adoption in NLP tasks requiring fine-tuning on specialized datasets.
+The successful application of QLORA to the LLAMA2-7B model for code completion tasks shows its effectiveness and potential for broader adoption in NLP tasks requiring fine-tuning on specialized datasets.